 A PBO that is registered as a trust will have a year of assessment ending on the last day of February.
 However, under section 66(13A) a trust can apply for permission to draw up its financial statements to a different closing date if it would be more convenient for it to do so.
-For more information see Interpretation Note No. 19 (Issue 3) "Year of Assessment of Natural Persons and Trusts: Accounts accepted to a date other than the last day of February" dated 9 October 2013.
+For more information see Interpretation Note 19 "Year of Assessment of Natural Persons and Trusts: Accounts Accepted to a Date Other Than the Last Day of February".

-A PBO that is a non-profit company as defined in section 1 of the Companies Act No. 71 of 2008, as well as an association of persons established under a constitution or any other written instrument will have a year of assessment ending on the date that coincides with its financial year-end.
+A PBO that is a non-profit company as defined in section 1 of the Companies Act 71 of 2008, as well as an association10 of persons established under a constitution or any other written instrument will have a year of assessment ending on the date that coincides with its financial year-end.
+For more information see Interpretation Note 90 "Year of Assessment of a Company: Accounts Accepted to a Date Other Than the Last Day of a Company's Financial Year".